-Some shows are beginning again.
-See the list on our EVENTS page.
+Sun.
+Feb.
+26th at the JCCC.
+See our EVENTS page for details.
 For your regular postcard fix, we have ZOOM MEETINGS each month except in July/August.
 Or, become a TPC Facebook friend to stay connected!

 no images were found

 Yes, it is a little hard to tell but it looks like there might have been a series of 6 or 8 cards with western (RNWMP and indigenous) themes, of which #24 was one.
 They are actually among the harder ones to find and there are some gaps in the listing at that point (made more difficult by the fact that there is a second set of cards with the same numbering by C.S.
 Co., which muddies the picture somewhat).

 For mystery #7 I cannot help you with the photographer, however I can narrow the dates down.
 (Details adjacent the view)